 Choose Your Individual Retirement Plan Intelligently

 Individual Retirement Accounts or IRAs can be set up in two modalities – traditional IRAs and Roth IRAs.
-Both have their own merits and demerits, though many a times, Roth IRAs are considered a better investment for a secure retirement.
+Both have their own merits and demerits, though many a time, Roth IRAs are considered a better investment for a secure retirement.
 This is because distributions on Roth IRA are tax-free in most circumstances, this allowing availability of larger cash flows.
-However, you should take a decision regarding the same after due diligence and careful consideration of both prospects.
+However, you should decide regarding the same after due diligence and careful consideration of both prospects.

 Always Plan For Medical Emergencies

 Medical issues are likely to crop up at some time through the course of your life.
 The older you get, the more vulnerable you are to diseases and disability.
 If you do not have medical coverage to pay for treatment expenses, your savings may begin dwindling rapidly.
 If this occurs once you have retired, your financial situation may get very strained.
 Therefore, to cater for medical emergencies, sign up for a medical plan that covers long-term health care as well as medical emergencies.

 Life Insurance policies are a means of securing the future of your loved ones which an immediate annuity assures a regular income post retirement.
 To this extent, both these investment options are a safeguard for your retirement.
 With a Life Insurance, you can secure tax-free benefits for your spouse/beneficiary to ease their life circumstances.
 With an annuity, a certain portion of your savings is available to you as a regular income for the rest of your life.
 Having such funds to bank upon assures much peace of mind during retirement.